-His most recent publications include Give Her the River, a picture book with paintings by Wendell Minor (Atheneum Books for Young Readers, 2004); Things I Can’t Tell You, poetry (Carnegie Mellon University Press, 2005); What the Poem Wants, essays on poetry (Carnegie Mellon, 2008).
 Browne’s poems have been published in many magazines and anthologies, and his awards include fellowships from the National Endowment for the Arts, the Bush Foundation, the Jerome Foundation, and the McKnight Foundation.
 Two of his collections have won the Minnesota Book Award for poetry.
-A new collection of poems, The Voices, will be published by Carnegie Mellon in the fall of 2013.
+His most recent collection of poems, The Voices, was published by Carnegie Mellon in the 2016

-As a librettist, he has written many texts for music, working principally with composer Stephen Paulus.
+As a librettist, he has written many texts for music, working for many years with composer Stephen Paulus.
 Their post-Holocaust oratorio, To Be Certain of the Dawn, was nominated for the Pulitzer Prize in music by the Minnesota Orchestra.
-His latest collaboration with Paulus, The Shoemaker, a church opera based on a story by Leo Tolstoy, will have its first performances at Plymouth Congregational Church in Minneapolis on September 29 and 30.
-Other composers he has worked with include John Foley S.J., David Lord, Carolyn Jennings, Juliana Hall, Stanford Scriven, John Armstrong, Donald Krubsack, and Craig Hella Johnson, with whom he recently collaborated on Considering Matthew Shepard.
+Other composers he has worked with include John Foley S.J., Carolyn Jennings, Juliana Hall, Tim Takach and Craig Hella Johnson, with whom he recently collaborated on Considering Matthew Shepard.

 He lives in Minneapolis and is married to Lisa McLean; their children are Peter, Mary, and Nellie.